Xilinx/Vitis_Libraries/database/docs/src/design_flows.rst

 Design Flows
 ------------

-The common tool and library pre-requisites that apply across all design flows are documented in the requirements section above.
+The common tool and library prerequisites that apply across all design flows are documented in the requirements section above.

-Recommended design flows are described as follows:
+The recommended design flows are described as follows:

 Shell Environment
 ~~~~~~~~~~~~~~~~~

-Setup the build environment using the Vitis and XRT scripts.
+Set up the build environment using AMD Vitis™ and XRT scripts.

 .. code-block:: shell